micmejia/bible-dump/NKJV/Ephesians/Eph 4.md

 ###### 1
-I, therefore, the prisoner [^a]of the Lord, [^b]beseech you to walk worthy of the calling with which you were called,
+I, therefore, the prisoner of the Lord, beseech you to walk worthy of the calling with which you were called,

 ###### 2
 with all lowliness and gentleness, with longsuffering, bearing with one another in love,